larryhou/flatcfg/README.md

 }

 ```
-When `schema`/`message` files are generated, `flatcfg` will use there files to serialize xls book data into binary formats, which you could deserialize into runtime objects with libraries from `FlatBuffers`/`protobuf`.
+When `schema`/`message` files are generated, `flatcfg` will use there files to serialize Excel book data into binary formats, which you could deserialize into runtime objects with libraries from `FlatBuffers`/`protobuf`.

 # Nest